-In the prayers of the New Testament, we detect the deficiencies of the saints.
+We can detect the deficiencies of the saints in the prayers of the New Testament.
 Paul prays for things they lacked in their spiritual lives.
 Paul’s prayers pinpoint the primary and paramount needs of the saints.

 This prayer falls into two halves.
 The first half are petitions for the Colossians, and the second half is thanksgiving for the prerogatives God gave them in Christ.

 “and to ask that you may be filled with the knowledge of His will”

 This is the first of two requests that Paul prays for the Colossians.
 The first petition for which Paul asked was that the Colossians might be filled with the knowledge of God’s will.